Planning requirements in Conservation Areas

 Trees in Conservation Areas

 If you wish to fell or carryout works to a tree in a Conservation Area you must provide 6 weeks notice to the National Park Authority.
-This notice is called a Section 211 and can be downloaded from the National Park’s website.
+This notice is called a Section 211 and can be downloaded here.
 This six notice is used to assess the amenity importance of the tree to the wider community and the appropriateness of further protection being served in the form of a Tree Preservation Order.

 You can find additional information about Tree in Conservation Areas in the Bannau Brycheiniog National Park here.